 1 Favorites 0 Comments

 Create and design stunning infographics with Canva's drag and drop infographic creator tool.
-Choose from several design layouts to begin.
-Upload images from your computer or your Facebook...more
+Choose from several design layouts to begin - upload images from your computer or your Facebook...more

 If you use literature circles in your classroom, making an Infographic about a novel the group read would be a great conclusion for the lit circle project, and it might entice others in the class to read the novel.
 Post the infographics on your web page for all your students and their parents to enjoy.

 To challenge your gifted students, have them research and create infographics depicting the tough issues or "flipsides" related to your curriculum topic.
 Some suggestions: Major court cases and issues involving freedom of speech (during your Constitution unit), risks and benefits of nuclear power (in a physics class), or how an author's experience influences what he/she writes.
+Extend student learning by asking them to create a webpage using Webnode, reviewed here, that includes their infographic.
+Be sure to point out that many of the same tips shared for creating infographics applies to web page construction.